-Description The subjects comprise a converted flat occupying the first floor position, set within a two storey former detached villa now converted into three separate residential units.
-The property is accessed via a rear external staircase.
-Accommodation FIRST FLOOR: Entrance vestibule, hallway, living room, sitting room, kitchen, three bedrooms and bathroom.
-Gross internal floor area (m2) Approximately 107 square metres or thereby.
+Description The subjects comprise a purpose built flat occupying a first floor position, set within a two storey mid-range corner block containing six residential units in total.
+Accommodation FIRST FLOOR: Entrance hallway, living room, kitchen, two bedrooms and bathroom.
+Gross internal floor area (m2) Approximately 81m2 or thereby.
 Neighbourhood and location The subjects are situated in an established residential area.
 Surrounding properties comprise a variety of types and styles.
 Convenient for access to local facilities and amenities.
-Age Originally built circa 1900.
-The date of conversion is not known and will require to be verified.
+The property is situated in the Blairhill and Dunbeth Conservation Area.
+Age Built circa 1900.
 Weather Overcast and dry at the time of inspection.
 A period of mixed weather preceded my visit.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The mutual chimney stacks are of a pointed stone construction.
-Visible flashings are formed in leadwork. Г Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+The mutual chimney stacks appear to be of a brick construction having a rendered external finish.
+Visible flashings were formed in leadwork.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe

-The roof is pitched, ridged and clad with slates.
-Ridge details are of metal sheeting.
-Valley gutter details are formed in leadwork.
-There is a skylight on the rear roof slope.
-Access to the roof space is through a ceiling hatch in the hallway.
-The roof is of a timber design with timber sarking panels.
+Roofing including roof space and reasonable to do so.
+The roof is pitched, ridged and surmounted with concrete tiles.
+Ridge details are of tile.
+The roof structure incorporates valley gutter details.
+There are skylights on the rear roof slope.
+Access to the communal roof space is through a hatch at the top floor stairwell.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters are of a metal ogee and half round cast iron design.
-Downpipes are of round cast iron and PVC sections.
+Rainwater units are of PVC and cast iron materials.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 The main walls are of a traditional solid stone/brick construction having a pointed and rendered external finish.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Windows external dears and inima- Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 WINDOWS: uPVC framed double glazed window units throughout.
-EXTERNAL DOORS: The subjects are entered via a uPVC framed double glazed door.
+EXTERNAL DOORS: The subjects are entered from the shared hallway via a glass timber door.
 External decorations Visually inspected.
 External decorations have a painted finish where appropriate.
+Low maintenance PVC rainwater sections.
 Conservatories / porches None.
-Communal areas No communal internal areas.
+Communal areas Circulation areas visually inspected.
+Access to the subject property is by means of a shared entrance hall/stairwell.
+Floors, stairs and landings are of a solid design.
+Daylight is provided via a skylight over the shared stairwell.
 Garages and permanent outbuildings None.
-Outside areas and boundaries Visually inspected.
-It is understood that an allocated section of rear garden pertains to the subject property.
-There is a domestic timber shed in the garden grounds.
-There is a shared drying area.
-Boundaries are defined by hedgerow and fencing.